alexaandru/go-sitter-forest/README.md

 useful where there is file extension clashing, like both V and Verilog using `.v` file extension - you can opt for one or the other, etc.).
 See `forest.RegisterLanguage()` for details.

+You can inspect the mapping in the [filetype.json](filetype.json) file.

 ## Parser Code Changes